 In 2018, the European Union enacted a new directive to protect its citizens from having their personal information stolen or sold known as GDPR or General Data Protection Regulation.

+This legislation protects EU citizens, but in reality, it is a global law at this point.
+Any businesses in the world that mishandle the personal information of an EU citizen, including something as simple as improperly tracking a cookie on your website, could be fined for non-compliance.
 Those fines are not cheap.
 A company failing to comply with the regulation could be subject to a 4 percent forfeiture of its annual revenue.
 In its first year, there were 95,000 complaints from Data Protection Authorities all over the EU.

 It’s here to stay, so should you care?